Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Introduction

 Securing connected vehicles introduces challenges that differ from those in conventional mobile platforms.
 Automotive telematics systems operate autonomously largely in a black-box, with minimal user interaction and limited visibility into network conditions.
 Unlike smartphones, where users can modify network settings, disable data services, or install monitoring tools, vehicles rely on OEM-defined network selection logic that is largely inaccessible to end users.
 This limits opportunities for in-the-loop detection and creates a broader attack surface.
 Furthermore, cellular connectivity in vehicles often supports critical features such as software updates, location reporting, and emergency services, increasing the potential impact of network-layer compromise.
 Several reports have raised concerns about Tesla's security posture~\cite{Reuters2025, InsideEVs2025, CarExpert2025}, alongside disclosures of non-cellular vulnerabilities~\cite{TeslaKeyCardVulnerability, TeslaRelayAttack, TeslaUWB, BluetoothAttackTeslaX}.
 Yet, the role of cellular misconfigurations and their concrete manifestations in connected vehicles remain underexplored.

-This work presents a first systematic security evaluation of cellular connectivity in connected vehicles, using the Tesla Model 3 and Cybertruck as a case study.
+This work presents the first security evaluation of cellular connectivity in connected vehicles, in the form of a Tesla-based case study centered on the Model 3 and Cybertruck.
 In other words, Tesla was selected primarily because it exposes more configurable interfaces and diagnostic endpoints than most commercial vehicles, enabling deeper access to network settings and behavior.
 This flexibility makes Tesla uniquely suitable for controlled experimentation and adversarial analysis, offering practical insight into real-world vehicular connectivity that is otherwise difficult to obtain.
-Our primary objectives are i) to assess whether connected vehicles exhibit LTE vulnerabilities known from other wireless devices, ii) characterize interoperability between the cellular modem and the vehicle software stack, iii) identify vehicle-specific behaviors that emerge from persistent connectivity, and iv) motivate policy-driven cellular security practices across the automotive industry.
-Consequently, we bridge the gap between known cellular-layer threats and their practical realization in vehicular contexts by evaluating the system’s response to protocol-level attacks and adverse network conditions.
+Our primary objectives are i) to assess whether connected vehicles exhibit LTE vulnerabilities known from other wireless devices, ii) characterize interoperability between the cellular modem and the vehicle software stack, iii) identify vehicle-specific behaviors that emerge from persistent connectivity, and iv) motivate closer scrutiny of cellular security practices in connected vehicles.
+Consequently, this case study bridges the gap between known cellular-layer threats and their practical realization in vehicular contexts by evaluating the system’s response to protocol-level attacks and adverse network conditions.

 Specifically, we make the following contributions.

 \begin{enumerate}